jknight-liatrio/myaws/README.md

     You can also run it as a substitute to the `aws` command.

     ```bash
+    # Here we can't access our eks cluster because we have not authenticated

     joe$ kubectl auth can-i get all
     + /usr/local/bin/aws-vault exec my-value-profile -- kubectl auth can-i get all
-    Warning: the server doesn't have a resource type 'all'
     no
+    ```

+    Now we authenticate and setup our kube config.
+    ```bash
-    joe$ myaws eks update-kubeconfig --name=k
+    joe$ myaws eks update-kubeconfig --name=cluster
     + /usr/local/bin/aws-vault exec my-vault-profile -- aws eks update-kubeconfig --name=cluster1
     Updated context arn:aws:eks:us-east-6:390832203:cluster/mycluster in ~/.kube/config
+    ```

+    Now we can run kubectl run this instead of constantly typing `aws-vault my-profile exec` in front of everything.
+    ```bash
     joe$ myaws -- kubectl auth can-i get all
     + /usr/local/bin/aws-vault exec my-vault-profile -- kubectl auth can-i get all
-    Warning: the server doesn't have a resource type 'all'
     yes
     ```

-2. Source the output into your bash shell to keep a profile loaded for the duration of your bash session.
+2. `source` the into your bash shell to keep a profile loaded for the duration of your bash session.

     Here's an example:
     ```bash

-    joe$ . myaws
+    joe$ source myaws

     joe$ aws ec2 describe-hosts
     {
-        "Hosts": []
+        "Hosts": [
+            "host1",
+            "host2"
+         ]
     }

+    joe$ kubectl auth can-i get all
+    yes
     ```

 3. Use `myaws` to create a new shell

+    This will create a new shell with all of your aws credentials loaded.
     ```bash
     joe$ myaws --
     [my-vault-profile] joe$> kubectl auth can-i get all
-    Warning: the server doesn't have a resource type 'all'
     yes
+    [my-vault-profile] joe$> aws ec2 describe-hosts
+    {
+        "Hosts": [
+            "host1",
+            "host2"
+         ]
+    }

+    # To return to your previou shell, just exit
+    [my-vault-profile] joe$> exit
+    joe$

     ```